Chinami Nishimura (politician)

-Chinami Nishimura (西村 智奈美, Nishimura Chinami) is a Japanese politician who currently serves as the Secretary-General of the Constitutional Democratic Party of Japan.
+Chinami Nishimura (西村 智奈美, Nishimura Chinami) is a Japanese politician who served as the Secretary-General of the Constitutional Democratic Party of Japan from 2021 to 2022.
 She is a member of the House of Representatives in the Diet and represents the Niigata 1st district.
 Her married name is Chinami Honda (本多 智奈美, Honda Chinami).

 Biography

 A native of Tsubame, Niigata she attended Niigata University (as both undergraduate and graduate), a language school in Bangkok, Thailand, and University of Bristol in England.
 She was elected to the assembly of Niigata Prefecture for the first time in 1999 and to the Diet for the first time in 2003.

 She served as a Vice Health Minister in the Noda administration and as a Parliamentary Secretary of the Foreign Minister in the Hatoyama administration.

 She was appointed Secretary-General of the CDP in December 2021 following the 2021 general elections.

 Her husband is former Representative Hiranao Honda from Hokkaido.